Complaint review policy, procedure and form

 A complaint registry has been created for the purposes of applying the Policy.
 The Complaints Officer records and updates the information concerning complaints that meet the definition of that word.

-The Complaints Officer files a quarterly complaints report to the regulatory authorities.
+The Complaints Officer files a complaint report annually to the regulatory authorities.

 Download form (PDF)